-How to Listen to a Brad Lansky Audio
+How to Listen to a Brad Lansky Audio Drama

 For those who haven‘t listened to a Brad Lansky audio - and for those trying to explain to others who don‘t ‘get it‘ - it‘s all about the sound!
 These productions are carefully designed to provide seamless integration between sound effects, music and story.
 The fully-acted format allows the listener to ‘be there‘ with Brad and Alex.
-Though our roots are in Old Time Radio, we produce high-quality stereo soundscapes with a modern plot.
+Though our roots are in Old Time Radio, we produce high-quality stereo (and sometimes binaural) soundscapes with a modern plot.

 Stereo or Home Entertainment System